auth0/docs/articles/tokens/idp.md

 ### Validation

-In general, IdP access tokens are passed to the issuing provider, and the issuing provider is responsible for validation of the token.
+In general, IdP Access Tokens are passed to the issuing provider, and the issuing provider is responsible for validation of the token.